f5devcentral/f5-ps-ansible/docs/f5os/api_walkthrough.md

 ## F5OS API by example

 Besides reading through F5 provided examples and documentation it is very helpful to use your favorite API client (Postman, Bruno, curl, ..) and interact with it.
-In this section we will explore the F5OS DNS API endpoint using curl.
+In this section we will explore the F5OS DNS API using curl.

 First, we will create a very basic set of clients using curl on bash/zsh.
 We assume port 443 connectivity to the F5OS Management IP and therefore also prefix the URI with /api.